 There was a time when you walked into a party and someone asked you, what do you do for a living and if you said photography they would immediately ask your name.
 Professional photographers were so few that they were usually famous.
 Now there are two kinds of people in the world.
 Those who are photographers and those who want to be.
 Now if you are a photographer this is one question thrown at your almost everywhere you go.
 Which camera should I buy?

-Apr 01, 2011 | Categories: Photography Notes | Tags: best camera for amateurs, cameras for professional photographers, canon or nikon, documentary photographer india, indian photographers, nikon and canon which is best, nikon or canon, photographer in India, photographer India, photographer new delhi, photographers in delhi, photography tips india, photojournalist india, professional photographer india, professional photographer new delhi, professional photographers india, tips on buying camera, travel photographer in India, what camera can i buy, what camera do i buy, what camera should i buy, what camera to buy, what model camera to buy | 88 Comments »
+Apr 01, 2011 | Categories: Photography Notes | Tags: best camera for amateurs, cameras for professional photographers, canon or nikon, nikon and canon which is best, nikon or canon, tips on buying camera, travel photographer in India, what camera can i buy, what camera do i buy, what camera should i buy, what camera to buy, what model camera to buy | 105 Comments »